 AD&D insurance helps to ensure protection for a member and their family in the event of an accident that results in death or serious injury.
 The benefit amount that is paid will depend upon the type of injury.
 The more serious the injury or accident, the greater the payment will be.
 AD&D coverage is one more informed way to help ensure financial protection is available for registered participants and their loved ones.

-Within the six provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia and Prince Edward Island every player who is fully registered (i.e. purchased a membership and paid all associated member dues) is eligible to receive extended medical coverage within the respective policy years (May 1, 2020 to April 30, 2021 for AB, SK, MB, NS, PE and August 1, 2020 to August 31, 2021 for BC) through the National Insurance Program when an injury occurs in a sanctioned event or practice in the sport of rugby.
+Within the FIVE provinces of British Columbia, Alberta, Manitoba, Nova Scotia and Prince Edward Island every player who is fully registered (i.e. purchased a membership and paid all associated member dues) is eligible to receive Excess Accidental Medical Coverage within the respective policy years (May 1, 2020 to April 30, 2021 for AB, MB, NS, PE and August 1, 2020 to August 31, 2021 for BC) through the National Insurance Program when an injury occurs in a sanctioned event or practice in the sport of rugby.

 Coverage extends to covering the following benefits in excess of your government health care for accidental related injuries: